Decision

 We saw evidence that whg has established and maintains clear roles, responsibilities and accountabilities within its leadership and governance structure.
 The relationship between its board and committees is working in line with its delegations to strengthen assurance in key areas of risk and compliance.
 Board member skills, experience and knowledge are aligned with the activities of the organisation and there is a process in place for developing and appraising skills to support with succession planning.
 We have seen evidence of this through board observation, meetings with non-executive directors and the executive team, as well as reviewing relevant documents including meeting minutes.

-whg has demonstrated that there is an appropriate risk management and control framework that aligns to its strategic risks, with evidence that this flows from whg’s board through the organisation. whg’s board actively seeks and gains an appropriate level of assurance across a range of areas and risks are managed effectively in practice.
+whg has demonstrated that there is an appropriate risk management and control framework that aligns to its strategic risks, with evidence that this flows from whg’s board through the organisation.
+WHG’s board actively seeks and gains an appropriate level of assurance across a range of areas and risks are managed effectively in practice.

 whg evidenced board ownership of stress testing and mitigation strategies and demonstrated that these are used to inform decisions, supplementing the wider control framework.
-We saw evidence that reporting to the whg board provides sufficient detail for the board to ensure effective oversight across the organisation.
+We saw evidence that reporting to the whg board provides sufficient detail for the board to ensure effective oversight across the organisation

-Based on evidence gained through the inspection, we have concluded there is appropriate assurance that whg’s financial plans are consistent with, and support, its financial strategy. whg has appropriately evidenced that it has an adequately funded business plan, sufficient security in place to support its financial plans, and whg is forecast to continue to meet its financial covenants under a wide range of adverse scenarios. whg’s board has effective oversight of covenant compliance with actual and projected covenants monitored regularly and reported quarterly to the board.
+Based on evidence gained through the inspection, we have concluded there is appropriate assurance that whg’s financial plans are consistent with, and support, its financial strategy.
+WHG has appropriately evidenced that it has an adequately funded business plan, sufficient security in place to support its financial plans, and whg is forecast to continue to meet its financial covenants under a wide range of adverse scenarios. whg’s board has effective oversight of covenant compliance with actual and projected covenants monitored regularly and reported quarterly to the board.

-whg has a strong financial profile, with financial capacity built into its business plan and with strong levels of forecast headroom with no reliance on sales. whg forecasts adequate interest cover whilst continuing to deliver its development programme and investing in its existing stock to meet both de-carbonisation and stock quality aspirations.
+whg has a strong financial profile, with financial capacity built into its business plan and strong levels of forecast headroom with no reliance on sales. whg forecasts adequate interest cover whilst continuing to deliver its development programme and investing in its existing stock to meet both de-carbonisation and stock quality aspirations.

 Background to the judgement